Our shows

 The Easter Bunny & The Giraffe (also known as Lillian and Mollie)

 The ukulele brings us so much joy and we want to share those good vibes with others.
 We have a very large group.
 At Fiesta La Ballona (Culver City’s County Fair) and The Culver City Senior Center Holiday Show we can be 60 players strong.
-But mostly we do shows for smaller audiences in senior communities, for folks with dementia and other issues at Opica Adult Day Care Center, we have played for runners at The Culver City Screenland 5K race, our local Farmers Market, at the opening of the Expo Metro Line, The Culver City Woman’s Club, The Retired Teachers of Santa Monica and for other groups and organizations.
-We frequently include a “teaching segment” in our shows, giving a couple people from the audience a chance to learn a song on the ukulele while everyone else sings along.
-Just call us “Ukulele Goodwill Ambassadors.”
-Please email Cali with questions about setting up a show.
+But mostly we have done shows for smaller audiences in senior communities, for folks with dementia and other issues at Opica Adult Day Care Center, we have played for runners at The Culver City Screenland 5K race, at our local Farmers Market and at the opening of the Expo Metro Line, The Culver City Woman’s Club, The Retired Teachers of Santa Monica and for other groups and organizations.
+We have frequently included a “teaching segment” in our shows, giving a couple people from the audience a chance to learn a song on the ukulele while everyone else sings along.
+Ukulele joy is contagious!

 We teach children how to play